 According to the DMCA, an OSP is required to register an official agent with the US Copyright Office.
 This agent is the designated official to be notified by a copyright holder in the event of an alleged copyright infringement by anyone whose OSP is IU.
-Merri Beth Lavagnino of the Indiana University Information Policy Office (UIPO) is the registered DMCA agent for IU.
+Sara Chambers of the Indiana University Information Policy Office (UIPO) is the registered DMCA agent for IU.

 The OSP is obligated to provide all users with reasonable access to information about the OSP's policies and standard procedures for dealing with copyright infringement notifications.
 The OSP is also obligated to inform users when their accounts and services will be terminated due to repeated violation of copyright or other intellectual property laws.
 For information on IU's procedures, see Copyright Infringement Incident Resolution.

 The copyright owner can choose to either send complaints through the OSP for action, or serve legal notice to the infringer directly.
 Pleading a lack of knowledge about copyright infringement laws will not excuse the user from legal consequences.
 It is the user's responsibility to be aware of these legal consequences.
 For this reason, IU strongly encourages users to educate themselves about the current state of copyright law as it applies to file sharing over the Internet, and to keep up to date on changes to copyright legislation.
-For more information, see What happens if I receive a copyright infringement notice, and how can I avoid it?
-Additionally, you can take the File Sharing Copyright Tutorial.
+For more, see What happens if I receive a copyright infringement notice, and how can I avoid it?

-For more information about file sharing, see the UIPO's File Sharing @ IU page.
+For more about file sharing, see the UIPO's File Sharing & Copyright.

 This is document alik in the Knowledge Base.